Impossible color: Olo

 If M cones were excited alone, an imaginary color greener than any physically possible green would be perceived.
-Such a "hyper-green" falls, on the CIE 1931 xy chromaticity diagram and according to CIE 2006 LMS, on the xy coordinates (1.3267164, -0.3267164) (below and to the right of the visible gamut on the diagram).
+Such a "hyper-green" falls, on the CIE 1931 xy chromaticity diagram and according to CIE 2006 LMS, on the xy coordinates (1.3267164, -0.3267164); below and to the right of the visible gamut on the diagram.
 In April 2025, a research group reported achieving exactly this, by using an imaging system to scan the retina and a steerable laser source to illuminate M cones exclusively.
 The color perceived by experimental subjects matched the predicted sensation, describing the color as a blue-green of unprecedented saturation.
 It was named "olo", after its coordinates (0, 1, 0) in LMS color space.
 However, there is some disagreement as to whether olo is really a new color.
 Approximations to olo may be seen by the opponent-fatigue process, as demonstrated by other hypersaturated colors such as hyperbolic orange, described under "Chimerical Colors" below.

 Imaginary colors in color spaces

 Although they cannot be seen in normal vision, imaginary colors are often found in the mathematical descriptions that define color spaces.

 Any additive mixture of two real colors is also a real color.
 When colors are displayed in the CIE 1931 XYZ color space, additive mixture results in color along the line between the colors being mixed.
 By mixing any three colors, one can therefore create any color contained in the triangle they describethis is called the gamut formed by those three colors, which are called primary colors.
 Any colors outside of this triangle cannot be obtained by mixing the chosen primaries.
+But because bird vision has tetrachromacy (possessing four color cones) compared to humans' three, they can perceive ultraviolet (UV) light and combine it with other colors to see a significantly broader color spectrum.

 When defining primaries, the goal is often to leave as many real colors in gamut as possible.
 Since the region of real colors is not a triangle (see illustration), it is not possible to pick three real colors that span the whole region.
 The gamut can be increased by selecting more than three real primary colors, but since the region of real colors is bounded by a smooth curve, there will always be some colors near its edges that are left out.
 For this reason, primary colors are often chosen that are outside of the region of real colorsthat is, imaginary or fictitious primary colorsin order to capture the greatest area of real colors.